Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Results

 Figure \ref{fig1:nxJKn_a} shows the carrier density versus normalized distance at 300 K for $L = 40$ nm and $V_{BE}=0.8$ V calculated at different orders of the expansion.
-The zeroth-order solution is by definition the drift-diffusion solution and serves as a reference against which to compare higher-order solutions.
+The zeroth-order solution is by definition the drift-diffusion solution and exhibits a linear profile with a carrier density at the left edge of the slab of $n_L = n_{L,eq} \exp{(q V_{BE}/kT)} = 0.87 \times 10^{17}$ cm$^{-3}$.
 The higher-order non-diffusive corrections predict a reduced carrier concentration gradient across the base relative to the zeroth-order case.
 This feature occurs because at $\epsilon= 0.38$, transport is quasiballistic, with electron mean free paths being on the order of the base width.
-Under these conditions, the ballistic propagation of some electrons across the base lowers the carrier density at the left boundary and increases it at the right boundary, resulting in a shallower carrier density across the base.
+Under these conditions, the ballistic propagation of some electrons across the base lowers the carrier density at the left boundary and increases it at the right boundary, resulting in jump-type boundary conditions at each edge and a shallower carrier density across the base.
 The solution at the first-order over-corrects for non-diffusive effects, but the infinite series accounts for higher-order terms and lies in between the zeroth and first-order solutions.
 This non-monotonicity occurs because the closed form solution switches signs at each order in Eq.~\ref{eq:nx}.